 The following tables summarize the recommended values for a number of categories of fibres that satisfy the objectives of this Recommendation.
-These categories are largely distinguished on the basis of PMD requirements and attenuation requirement at 1383 nm.
+These categories are largely distinguished on the basis of PMD requirements and chromatic dispersion characteristics.
 See Appendix I for information about transmission distances and bit-rates relative to PMD requirements.